ByMaxAnjos/CO2-traffic-emissions/README.md

 ### Data splitting

 The next step consists of dividing our dataset into two distinct sets: training and testing.
-First, we randomly assigned 80 % of our traffic count stations to the training set, 20 % to the test set.
+First, we randomly assigned 80 % of our traffic count stations to the training set and 20 % to the test set using the R package [caret] <http://topepo.github.io/caret/index.html>.
 We made sure to distribute the number of stations evenly across different sampled road categories to ensure a representative sample (*fclass* defined in *class_road*).
 Next, we selected four months (August and September) from 2022, and split each month into the same training and testing sets.
 In the last task, we joined the split traffic with split counting stations by the column **id** to create *train_dataset* and *test_dataset*.

 ```{r}
 stations_split <- road_sampled %>% distinct(id, .keep_all = TRUE) #create a dataframe with the unique station id